ByteSizedDev/The_Irish_Cookie_Store/README.md

 * Buy cookies.

-* See flavors, pictures and images of products.
+* See flavours, pictures and images of products.

 * Pay safely.

 ## User Stories

-* As a user I would like to be able to purchase my cookies safely and securely over the internet.
+* As a user, I would like to be able to purchase my cookies safely and securely over the internet.

-* As a user I would like to see information about the cookies.
+* As a user, I would like to see information about the cookies.

-* As a user I would like to be able to purchase cookies individually or as a selection box.
+* As a user, I would like to be able to purchase cookies individually or as a selection box.

 ## Structure